 As the parent and consolidator, Salcef Group S.p.A. has set up a domestic tax consolidation scheme for IRES (corporate income tax).
 The tax consolidation agreement governs the income/expense and financial transactions and the mutual responsibilities and obligations between the parent and the consolidated companies.
-It has a three-year term and was signed with the subsidiaries Salcef S.p.A., Euro Ferroviaria S.r.l., RECO S.r.l., and SRT S.r.l., Overail S.r.l. and Coget Impianti S.r.l..
+It has a three-year term and was signed with the subsidiaries Salcef S.p.A., Euro Ferroviaria S.r.I., RECO S.r.I., SRT S.r.I., Overail S.r.I. and Coget Impianti S.r.I..